boostcampaitech5/level1_imageclassification-cv-11/README.md

 # Gender and age classification for wearing mask image
 This project is the Naver Boost Camp CV11 team's submission code for the mask wearing status classification competition.
+When a picture of a person wearing a mask is given, it is a matter of classifying the person's age, sex, and whether he or she is wearing a mask.
 ### Team Members

 <div align="left">